![]() ![]() |

 off and pin 4 shorted to the remainder of pin 3 with a blob of solder

-(shown greyed out).
+(shown in red).
 This allows the + supply to pass underneath the IC

 to pin 6, which is the main reason for using the inverting input,

-because to use the non inverting input would require an added wire link
+because using the non-inverting input would require an added wire link

-which I try to avoid if possible to achieve a more aesthetically pleasing layout.
-As usual, I've used a standard size stripboard
+which I try to avoid if possible, to achieve a neater looking layout.
+As usual,

 ![]() Track Cuts and Solder Blobs